Raffaello/bros/README.md

 2. The 2nd stage Boot is loaded at `0x7C00`, at the original boot memory location.

     This step uses the `0x1000` location for loading the Fat Root Directory, then the FAT and finally the kernel.

     The stack during the bootloader process is set to start from `0x600-2` = `0x5FE`

-    Also a buffer at `0x600` is used to store the values from the FAT linked list to read the file from disk,
+    Also a buffer at `0x600` is used to store the values from the FAT linked list to read the file from disk:

-    so after have scanned the linked list of the file, the FAT table can be disposed and it is replaced by the kernel itself.
+    after it has scanned the linked list of the file, the FAT table can be disposed and it is replaced by the kernel itself.

 3. Finally the kernel is loaded at `0x1000`, after that is executed.

+4. Then is moved to `0x100000` after entering protected mode.

 ## The Kernel (32 bits)